- See a full list of publications

-Deputy Chair of the Environment Department Board of Studies
+Deputy Chair of the Department of Environment and Geography, Board of Studies

 Co-leader of the Archaeology, Biology, Chemistry and Environment Programme - School of Natural Sciences

-Bryce's research is currently focussed on three main themes:
+Bryce's research is currently focused on three main themes:

 Recent research has revealed that scallop populations are currently being benefited by climate change.
 However, effects further into the future and on the benthic community in general are likely to be more complicated.
 Bryce is currently examining long-term datasets in collaboration with his research students to explore these concepts.
 An interesting angle to consider in the future will be the effect of ocean acidification on marine invertebrate communities.
 Recently Bryce took his work in a new direction by exploring how climate change is affecting aquatic life in Russia's Lake Baikal, the largest freshwater lake on Earth

 During his time at the Marine Conservation Society and also as a private consultant, Bryce became extensively involved in the promotion and assessment of “sustainable” seafood.
 He is now involved in examining awareness of sustainable seafood among consumers, retailers and chefs.
 He is also exploring evidence for the effects of the sustainable seafood movement on the management of fisheries.